ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/PV-Naming.md

 Basic scheme format is `Domain:subdomain:technicalarea:device:subdevice:signal`

 PV names are restricted to alphanumerical, plus `_` and `:` so `[A-Z0-9_:]*` Items that might have multiple instances must not end with a number as this would be confused with a 01,02 etc suffix used to enumerate multiple instances.

+### PV Name length limit

+Several things can create PV names, which influence the PV limit.
+The limit of a PV name as far as channel access protocol is concerned is around the size of a UDP packet (so ~1500 chars).

+On the other hand, an epics record can only create PVs of a smaller size, increased from 40 to 60 in 3.14.12 - but that limit doesn't field names as well.

+Therefore, IOC PVs have a full record name limit of 60, but PVs on channel access servers can have a much longer name.

 ### Private names